-The antonyms of ‘Love’ are hatred, loathe, detest or jealousy to mention a few.
+The antonyms of ‘Love’ are hatred, loathing, detestation, or jealousy, to mention a few.
 Given that Love is a powerful emotion that brings joy and happiness to our lives.
 However, sometimes we experience the opposite of love, which can be painful and heartbreaking.

 Meaning of Love

-When it comes to understanding the deeper meaning of Love, you can relate the word with something as strong as a positive emotion that involves affection, care, and compassion towards someone or something.
+When it comes to understanding the deeper meaning of Love, you can relate the word to something as strong as a positive emotion that involves affection, care, and compassion towards someone or something.

 9+ Opposites of Love